 Best Hard Shell Travel Case

-	This hard case won’t provide a lot of additional storage capability, but you can rest assured that your clubs aren’t going anywhere and won’t be damaged during travel.
+This hard case won’t provide a lot of additional storage capability, but you can rest assured that your golf clubs aren’t going anywhere and won’t be damaged during travel.

 Athletico Padded Golf Travel Bag

-	Best Travel Bag on a Budget
+Best Budget Golf Travel Bag

 Featuring an interior 5mm pad protecting your clubs, the Athletico may not give you a tremendous amount of protection, but it will provide you with enough padding to make a car trip safe for your clubs.

 What is the best way to pack my golf clubs?